mwhorse46/pyconf_2022_decorators_generators_workshop/slideshow.md

 # About me

 A `Python Enthusiast` with _*6.5 years*_ of experience working across multiple domains, verticals and Frameworks.
-He is also an active Open-Source contributor, with multiple libraries published over PYPI (`flask-dantic`, `lazy-alchemy`, `py-lambda-warmer` etc.), and currently working as `Technology Lead` with `SenecaGlobal`, delivering Python Based Full Stack Solutions to the clients.
+He is also an active Open-Source contributor, with multiple libraries published over PYPI (`flask-dantic`, `lazy-alchemy`, `py-lambda-warmer` etc.), and currently working as `Technology Lead`, delivering Python Based Full Stack Solutions to the clients.

 ---